git-rep-src/pcat/README.md

 # PCAT

 An extension of Ncat for pentesters.
-It preserves all the features of Ncat and adds new ones divided into two groups.
+It preserves all the features of Ncat and adds new ones, divided into two groups:

 * **Pre**: work in progress.
 * **Post**: enumeration, exploit manager and privilege escalation vector checking on Unix/Windows systems.